Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

-TL;DR: Spotify for Podcasters offers unlimited free hosting with direct Spotify integration, making it ideal for beginners and Spotify-focused creators.
+TL;DR: Spotify for Creators offers unlimited free hosting with direct Spotify integration, making it ideal for beginners and Spotify-focused creators.
 Paid alternatives provide better analytics, customer support, and ownership—worth the investment for serious podcasters planning to grow.

 Table of Contents

-- What Spotify for Podcasters Actually Offers
+- What Spotify for Creators Actually Offers

 - The Real Cost of Free Hosting